 - All attractive social media competitions require entrants interested in entering to comment with an answer to a question.

 - Remember, keep the question simple (K.I.S.S).
-Questions that require research or too much thought usually gains less entrants than those with a simple but fun questions.
+Questions that require research or too much thought usually gains less entrants than those with simple but fun questions.

 - Some examples could be: What is your favourite Christmas treat?
 Name one of Santa’s reindeer? or What decoration do you put at the top of the Christmas Tree?